What is the student profile of the kids who learn best at Sand Hill School?

 What makes Sand Hill unique compared to other LD schools in the area?

 At Sand Hill School, children who learn differently experience the evidence-based The Sand Hill Approach.
 They connect with expert teachers and specialists who team up to deliver effective and personalized teaching methods for language-based learning differences such as dyslexia and the attention and social changes that can accompany them.
 As a result, students build confidence and acquire the skills and resiliency they need for home, school and life.
-Small classes allow for personal attention and integrate social, emotional, academic and physical learning.
-Instruction includes reading, writing, math, PE, visual and performing arts, science, history and social studies.

 There is a lot of talk about technology, executive functioning and social emotional learning that is important for kids with learning differences.
 What does Sand Hill do in these areas?

-Social emotional learning (SEL) and Executive functioning are strong components of the Sand Hill School program.
+Social emotional learning (SEL) and executive functioning are strong components of the Sand Hill School program.
 We directly and explicitly teach students strategies and tools in each of these areas.
 We support students toward becoming independent in the use of these strategies and tools throughout the day.

 How does Sand Hill ensure that teaching is personalized to my child?